lukemelas/deep-spectral-segmentation/README.md

 We first extract features from images and stores these into files.
 We then extract eigenvectors from these features.
 Once we have the eigenvectors, we can perform downstream tasks such as object segmentation and object localization.

-All functions have helpful docstrings with example usage.
-We
+The primary script for this extraction process is `extract.py` in the `extract/` directory.
+All functions in `extract.py` have helpful docstrings with example usage.

 ##### Step 1: Feature Extraction

 First, we extract features from our images and save them to `.pth` files.

 With regard to models, our repository currently only supports DINO, but other models are easy to add (see the `get_model` function in `extract_utils.py`).
 The DINO model is downloaded automatically using `torch.hub`.

 Here is an example using `dino_vits16`: